rwxrob/notes/Kubernetes  upgrade strategy.md

 2. In-place upgrades (no migration needed)
 3. Full cluster upgraded (all apps must be migrated)

 What triggers an upgrade?
 - Regularly reminder
 - Event based or polling
 - ~~Person on-call checking for version upgrades?~~ (won't get done)
+- What about a regular polling system that generates a business event that triggers upgrade SOP:
 	- What if we added `check` to the k8sapp v3 spec?
-- What if we
+	- What if we added k8sapp that checks k8s cluster version releases and calls all `system` and `service` k8sapp `check` scripts?

+# Idea for start up or open source project

+- Create a